MintzyG/ToneRemover-OpenCV/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/MintzyG/ToneRemover-OpenCV/blob/master/InputImage.jpg)  |  ![](https://github.com/MintzyG/ToneRemover-OpenCV/blob/master/ToneChangerOutput.png)

-## How to use
+## How to use (Doesn't work yet)
   - Download the .exe
   - Drag and Drop any image file on the .exe
   - The resulting image will be saved to the folder where it originally came from as a png

+## How it works
+  - The programs choses N random colors from the image (N specified by user)
+  - It then tones down the image to those N colors using distance between points in space
+  - The resulting image is compared to the original one using K-Means Clustering, if close looking enough, the program saves and exits
+  - If the image is not close looking enough it keeps using K-Means Clustering until it closely resmembles the original, but now with N colors

-## Disclaimer
+## Plan to add

-  Right now the program gets the amount of colors you asked for and gets that amount of colors randomly from the input image, these chosen colors will make up the output image so you may have to run the program multiple times to get the output you desire.
+  - Packaging the program with OpenCVWorld480.lib